ackerleytng/automator/README.md

 ### Mechanics of `Responses`

-+ Automator will send the response paired with the first prompt in the array that matches
++ Pynomator will send the response paired with the first prompt in the array that matches
 + A 'match' occurs if the prompt was anywhere in received data before input is expected
 + If there is more than one prompt that matches, the response that had been sent the least often will be sent again
-+ Identical prompts may be used to get automator to send certain replies in order
++ Identical prompts may be used to get pynomator to send certain replies in order
-    + For example, the following will also be able to guide automator to complete a connection to the same Telnet server used above:
+    + For example, the following will also be able to guide pynomator to complete a connection to the same Telnet server used above:
     ```
     r = Responses([
         (":", "user"),